admindroid-community/Microsoft365-Upcoming-Deprecations-and-Changes/Microsoft 365- Upcoming Changes and End-of-Support Milestones.md

 ## Action Required:

+### New Products available for Self-Service Purchase

+Microsoft has introduced the self-service purchase capability for several additional products, such as Dynamics 365 Marketing and Microsoft 365 F3.

+**Solution**: Consider disabling the self-service purchase capability for these new additions, if necessary.

 ### Apr 17, 2024- MSCommerce PowerShell Module Requires to Update

 Microsoft recently released MSCommerce PowerShell module 2.2 version